thomasekdahlN/jeti/README.md

 ### Low-memory app: `ecu_16.lua`

-The `-16` version registers **one telemetry window**, roughly equivalent to Window 1 in the full app:
+The `-16` version registers **one telemetry window**:

 - fuel gauge on the left
 - turbine status text on the upper right
 - pump and ECU voltage readouts on the lower right

-This keeps the low-memory transmitter version focused on the most important operational data.
+RPM and EGT are not shown in the telemetry window in the low-memory version.
+The alarm system fires audio and a message box directly using `AUDIO_IMMEDIATE` rather than going through the shared alarm helper.

 ### Experimental windows